SalvatoreSantamaria/working-with-git-branches/readme.md

 https://www.atlassian.com/git/tutorials/merging-vs-rebasing

 **Never use rebase on public branches**
+**Before you run git rebase, always ask yourself, “Is anyone else looking at this branch?”
+If the answer is yes, take your hands off the keyboard and start thinking about a non-destructive way to make your changes (e.g., the git revert command).
+Otherwise, you’re safe to re-write history as much as you like.**

 `git rebase` is used to clean up local history to focus on the end result.
 This should increase accuracy and clarity.
 Do not use rebase on a public branch.